 You’ll start to associate workouts with indulgent food and/or alcohol.

 Viewing exercise this way can lead to overeating and binge drinking, often followed by a vicious cycle of overdoing it then restricting.
-Using exercise as a tool to overeat and drink doesn’t teach you how to become a competent eater, it reinforces the idea that “calories in = calories out so we’re all good”, and we know there’s more to it.
+Using exercise as a tool to overeat and drink doesn’t teach you how to become a competent eater.
+Instead it reinforces the idea that “calories in = calories out so we’re all good”, and we know there’s more to it.

-It creates a negative association with exercise.
+This creates a negative association with exercise.

 Practical Tips for Shifting Your Mindset